shilpashaji1204/scheduler/README.md

 ## Project Description

-Interview Scheduler is a Single Page Application(SPA) for tracking students interviews bulit using React.
+Interview Scheduler is a Single Page Application(SPA) for tracking students interviews built using React.
 The App allows users to add,edit and delete appointments in real time.
 Data is persisted by the API server using a PostgreSQL database.
 The client application communicates with an API server over HTTP, using the JSON format.
 Jest tests are used through the development of the project.

 ## Project Features